Loading...

 Building Fertility

-We return coffee processing by-products back to the soil instead of treating them as waste.
-We create our own compost on-site from the outer layer of the coffee cherry (exocarp).
-We mix it with rice husk and manure we source from local farmers, add beneficial microorganisms, and let it ferment.
-Using materials from the local area means the microorganisms are already adapted to our soil and climate, helping them work more effectively.
-During processing, the thin inner layer of the bean (silverskin) is separated and spread as mulch around plants to keep moisture in and suppress weeds.
-This approach keeps nutrients cycling through the farm and cuts down our need for outside inputs.
+We return coffee processing by-products to the soil rather than treating them as waste.
+On-site, we create our own compost using the outer layer of the coffee cherry, mixed with rice husk and manure sourced from local farmers.
+We add beneficial microorganisms and allow the mixture to ferment naturally.
+Because these materials come from the surrounding area, the microorganisms are already adapted to the local soil and climate, helping them work more effectively.

 Protecting the Topsoil